 Displaying error messages is a simple way to let the user know that their input or action is not acceptable at the program’s current state.
 It can also help to catch all errors that may result from a block of code (in a try

-) with a single error message to the user
+) with a single error message to the user.

-Simply raise a Python Exception
+Simply raising a Python Exception

 (or your own Exception